Home

 eye medications and eye drops cyclosporine (Restasis), Nevanac, Optive, prednisolone (Prednisone), terramycin wean steroids; use Optive or artificial tears instead a number of eye meds are immunosuppressive

-hormone and pro-hormone therapy birth control; female hormones – estradiol (Climara HRT patch, Delestrogen, Divigel, Estrace, Estrium, Menostar, Vagifem, Vivelle, Vivelle-Dot Patch), estrogens, pregnenolone, Premarin, progesterone, progestin; human growth hormone; male hormones – DHEA, testosterone; thyroid hormones – cytomel (Liothyronine Sodium), levothyroxine (Eltroxin, Euthyrox, Levothroid, Levoxyl, L-Thyroxine, Synthroid, Unithroid) avoid unless intolerable deficiency interfere with Benicar’s control of VDRThe Vitamin D Receptor.
-A nuclear receptor located throughout the body that plays a key role in the innate immune response. and PPARgamma receptors
+hormone and pro-hormone therapy birth control; female hormones – estradiol (Climara HRT patch, Delestrogen, Divigel, Estrace, Estrium, Menostar, Vagifem, Vivelle, Vivelle-Dot Patch), estrogens, pregnenolone, Premarin, progesterone, progestin; human growth hormone; male hormones – DHEA, testosterone; thyroid hormones – cytomel (Liothyronine Sodium), levothyroxine (Eltroxin, Euthyrox, Levothroid, Levoxyl, L-Thyroxine, Synthroid, Unithroid) avoid unless intolerable deficiency; interfere with Benicar’s control of VDR and PPARgamma receptors

-immune boosters allergy shots (immunotherapy), gamma-Globulins, naltrexone (Low-Dose Naltrexone (LDN)), glyconutrients (D-mannose, D-ribose) wean limited evidence of efficacy, the last thing the majority of MP patients need is an elevated immune response
+immune boosters allergy shots (immunotherapy), gamma-Globulins, glyconutrients (D-mannose, D-ribose) wean limited evidence of efficacy, the last thing the majority of MP patients need is an elevated immune response

-immunosuppressants alefacept (Amevive), azathioprine (Imuran), basiliximab (Simulect), chlorambucil (Leukeran), cyclophosphamide (Cytoxan, Neosar, Revimmune), cyclosporine (Restasis), Muromonab-CD3, pentoxifylline (Trental), sirolimus (Rapamune), tacrolimus (Advagraf, Prograf, Protopic) wean immunomodulatory
+immunosuppressant alefacept (Amevive), azathioprine (Imuran), basiliximab (Simulect), chlorambucil (Leukeran), cyclophosphamide (Cytoxan, Neosar, Revimmune), cyclosporine (Restasis), Muromonab-CD3, pentoxifylline (Trental), sirolimus (rapamycin, Rapamune), tacrolimus (Advagraf, Prograf, Protopic) wean immunomodulatory

 inhalers, bronchodilator albuterol (Proventil, Ventolin, Accu-Hale), formoterol (Foradil, Oxis, Oxese), levalbuterol (Xopenex), metaproterenol sulfate (Alupent), montelukast (Azlaire, Singulair), pirbuterol (Maxair), salmeterol (Serevent), tiotropium bromide (Spiriva) acceptable and sometimes essential to reduce shortness of breath not immunosuppressive as steroids are